 An increasing number of potential and existing clients are going mobile, using a sophisticated smartphone or a tablet.
 If your sales team is not in some way mobile, you are missing out on a large audience.
 Becoming more mobile will give you a competitive edge in a technology-focused world, keep you at the forefront of new trends, and give you the ability to work around customer needs.
 Having a mobile selling tool like Onsight is invaluable to increasing sales.

-The social realm is one of the most important tools a salesperson should utilize in 2015.
+The social realm is one of the most important tools a salesperson should utilise in 2015.

 It has been important for quite a while now, but many sales teams have yet to get to a point where the benefits of social media are used properly.
 Selling on social media provides a much larger and diverse audience than with more traditional sales methods.
 However, traditional sales methods should not be thrown out of the window but integrated with the social realm to increase reach and lead-generation capabilities.